mit-ll-responsible-ai/hydra-zen/docs/_sources/tutorials/hierarchy.rst.txt

        costume: robe

-We can also check to see what the exact "overrides" that were used to launch the app for this job in ``.hydra/overrides.yaml``.
+We can also check to see what the exact "overrides" that were used to launch the application for this job in ``.hydra/overrides.yaml``.

 .. code-block:: pycon